 So I don't know if I could really describe how that made me feel, but it felt like I was teleported back there.

-And that's, you know, that's when really I developed an admiration for Luigi's.
+I developed an admiration for Luigi's talent.

-I said, you know, I'm behind this and flew out to Canada a couple times.
+I said, you know, I'm behind this, and flew out to Canada a couple times.

 I didn't have much to do with the film other than, I guess, a couple times going out there and going, no, that's right, that's the wrong color, move this here, do that.